If you’re one of the more than 37 million Americans who suffer from chronic sinusitis, then you know how miserable it can be.

 Can Ac Cause Bacterial Infection?

-There are many types of bacteria that can cause infections, and some of these bacteria thrive in warm, moist environments.
+Many types of bacteria can cause infections, and some of these bacteria thrive in warm, moist environments.

 Air conditioners can provide the perfect conditions for these bacteria to grow and spread, which is why it’s important to keep your AC unit clean and well-maintained.